 Also called the lateral canthal tendon (LCT), the lateral palpebral ligament is also a band of fibrous tissue that originates from the tarsus, traverses outwards under the orbital septum and eventually inserts into the lateral orbital tubercle (this lies around 1.5mm behind the lateral orbital rim).
 The LCT is around 10.5mm long and 6.5 mm wide, and at its midpoint attaches around 10mm below the frontozygomatic suture.
 The orbital septum and the LCT are separated by a pocket of fat called the Eisler pocket.
-In addition, the LCT is attached to the outer part of the orbital rim through a superficial plane of fascia.
+In adds to, the LCT is attached to the outer part of the orbital rim through a superficial plane of fascia.
 This has been also called the superficial lateral canthal tendon and helps to keep the lateral canthus stable.

 When traced above and below, the LCT attaches to the lateral horn of the levator aponeurosis above while the lower aspect forms an arc where it attaches.
 During outer movement of the eye (abduction), the lateral canthal angle moves around 2mm as well, and this occurs due to the fibres that attach from the back of the lateral check ligament of the lateral rectus muscle.